-Now, I love chocolate and I could relate.
-I've done it myself.
+I've done this before -- and not just with food.
 I've devoured without savoring.
 I've swallowed without tasting.
 In the end, it's disappointing.
 You're in such a rush that you miss all the pleasure.

 Contrast this with one of my friends who visited our house the very next day.
 I served her one of the few remaining brownies.
 She took one bite and said, "This is Duncan Hines Milk Chocolate, isn't it?"
 (I had no clue, but I checked the trash can for the empty box.
 She was spot on.)

 She savored, not devoured.
 She paid attention to the flavor.
 This girl knows her chocolate.

 And then, if I recall, she ate another.